THE CAST

 .

--Debi Storm's film and television career began when she was discovered on the kid's show,
+- Debi Storm's film and television career began when she was discovered on the kid's show,

 Romper Room.

-, many of her roles were before she was even 10.
-Her first major film role, was in
+Her career in television would lead her into a number of TV appearances before she was even 10.
+Her first major film role was in

 A Patch of Blue